Learning coding/design/AI

 The raw data supporting the conclusions of this article will be made available by the authors, without undue reservation.

-Ethics statement
+Ethics assertion

 Ethical approval was not required for the study involving humans in accordance with the local legislation and institutional requirements.
 Written informed consent to participate in this study was not required from the participants or the participants’ legal guardians/next of kin in accordance with the national legislation and the institutional requirements.

-Author contributions
+Writer contributions

 XY: Investigation, Validation, Methodology, Conceptualization, Writing – review & editing, Supervision, Software, Resources, Visualization, Funding acquisition, Formal analysis, Project administration, Writing – original draft, Data curation.
 RC: Writing – original draft, Conceptualization, Data curation, Visualization.
 ZC: Project administration, Resources, Software, Investigation, Writing – original draft.